 - the use and variety of sentence structures and vocabulary learned in this course

 half of the points = content (“la forme”) :

-- organization, structure, sense, style, content-material, creativity, and interest:
+- organisation, structure, sense, style, content-material, creativity, and interest

 This next part won’t necessarily be relevant for the specifics of all courses, but it may be useful for your other courses and it’s part of my general “Rules” statement.
 I’m leaving it in here, just in case.

 - See further: guidance and resources for the practical work of writing = originally intended for courses in literature and culture, apposite to all sorts of writing in the humanities, and some generalities are applicable in other fields—that entail reading (and related research), thinking, and writing (and related synthesis, analysis, & hypothesis work)—too